digital-nomad-cheng/matmul_cuda_kernel_tvm/README.md

 The maximum GFLOPS achieved using auto schedule is 3107 GFLOPS.
 This is more than two times higher than the performance achieved manually.
 So I think next time when you want to write some cuda code, you might want try to use TVM and processor to do the heavy load.

+The Peak Performance(FLOPS) of nvidia-telsa-t4 is 8.1 TFLOPS which is 8100 GLOPS, so our auto scheduled gemm kernel achieved almost 38% of theoretical max throughput which is not bad given how little effots it requires using TVM.

 ## Export generated cuda kernel